 Following is a detailed route description for the Whiskey Off-Road endurance mountain bike event.
 Epic Rides recommends starting the event with a full hydration pack, two water bottles and sufficient food to fuel your body.

 Parking - Downtown Prescott near Whiskey Row.
-Epic Rides recommends parking West of Whiskey Row off of Granite Rd.
-There is a very large, very new parking garage there.
+Epic Rides recommends parking West of Whiskey Row off of Granite St. There is a very large parking garage there.
 Remember to remove bikes from roof prior to entering.

 South on Montezuma (Whiskey Row) to Goodwin.
 West on Goodwin up Summit Avenue.
 Right on Glenwood Avenue to Park Ave.
 Left on Park Ave. to Country Club.
 Right on Country Club to Highland.
 Left on Highland to Copper Basin Rd.
 Note, Country Club will get a little funky just stay with it.
 Right on Copper Basin Rd.